iconsumeplutonium/six-degrees-of-fortnite/backend/README.md

 #### `linkscraper.py`

-Scrapes the crossovers off every article in `text/filtered_franchises.txt`.
+Scrapes the crossovers from every article in `text/filtered_franchises.txt`.
 Stores the crossover data in `text/crossovers.json` and `crossovers.db`.

 #### `search.py`